zachb10/Keep-Track/README.md

-# My-Library
+# Keep Track
-A simple terminal program that keeps track of books, written in Python.
+A simple terminal program that keeps track of books.